ATOMScience-org/AMPL/README.md

 ---
 <a name="AMPL-tutorials"></a>
 ## AMPL tutorials
  Please follow the link, [`atomsci/ddm/examples/tutorials`](https://github.com/ATOMconsortium/AMPL/tree/Tutorials/atomsci/ddm/examples/tutorials), to access a collection of AMPL tutorial COLAB (Jupyter) notebooks.
 The tutorial notebooks give an exhaustive coverage of AMPL features.
-The AMPL team has prepared the tutorials to help beginners understand the basics to advanced AMPL features, and as a reference for advanced AMPL users.
+The AMPL team has prepared the tutorials to help beginners understand the basics to advanced AMPL features, and a reference for advanced AMPL users.
 &nbsp;
 &nbsp;